SFU-Archives/archivematica-manual/processing-configurations/overview.md

 - Access copies would be created and stored to a single directory, regardless of their location in the original folder hierarchy, making it difficult to locate access copies as needed.

 The main variable here is whether or not to encrypt the `Backlog AIP`.
+- Choose to encrypt if there is any possibility that the transfer contains personal or s

 Config:
 ## Processed AIPs